dolthub/dolt/doc/decent/demo-ipfs-chat.md

 # Demo App: IPFS-based Decentralized Chat

+This sample app demonstrates backing a P2P noms app by a decentralized blockstore (in this case, IPFS).
+Data is pulled off the network dynamically as needed - each client doesn't need a complete copy.

+# Build and Run

 Demo app code is in the [ipfs-chat](https://github.com/attic-labs/noms/tree/master/samples/go/ipfs-chat/) directory.
 To get it up and running take the following steps: